self-actuated/docs.actuated.com/docs/install-agent.md

     Any bootstrap tokens sent to the agent are further encrypted with the agent's public key.

     For hosts with public IPs, you will need to use the built-in TLS provisioning with Let's Encrypt.
-For hosts behind a firewall, NAT or in a private datacenter, you can use inlets to create a secure tunnel to the agent.
+For hosts behind a firewall, NAT or in a private datacenter, you can [use inlets](/expose-agent/) to create a secure tunnel to the agent.

     We're considering other models for after the pilot, for instance GitHub's own API has the runner make an outbound connection and uses long-polling.

-    These steps are for hosts with public IP addresses, if you want to [use inlets](/expose-agent/), jump to the end of this step.
+    === "Expose the agent on the Internet with HTTPS"

         The easiest way to configure everything is to run as root.
 The --user flag can be used to run under a custom user account, however sudo access is still required for actuated.

         For an *x86_64* server, run:

         ```bash
         DOMAIN=agent1.example.com
+        # Replace with "zfs" if you opted for ZFS storage in the installation script.
+        STORAGE=devmapper

         sudo -E agent install-service \
           --letsencrypt-domain $DOMAIN \
-      --letsencrypt-email webmaster@$DOMAIN
+          --letsencrypt-email webmaster@$DOMAIN \
+          --storage $STORAGE
         ```

         For an *Arm* server, run:

         ```bash
         DOMAIN=agent1.example.com
+        # Replace with "zfs" if you opted for ZFS storage in the installation script.
+        STORAGE=devmapper

         sudo -E agent-arm64 install-service \
           --letsencrypt-domain $DOMAIN \
-      --letsencrypt-email webmaster@$DOMAIN
+          --letsencrypt-email webmaster@$DOMAIN \
+          --storage $STORAGE
         ```

         > Note the different binary name: `agent-arm64`

+    === "Run the agent from a private network"

+        For an Actuated Agent behind an [inlets tunnel](https://inlets.dev), do not include the `--letsencrypt-*` flags, and instead add `--listen-addr "127.0.0.1:"`.
+See [expose the agent with HTTPS](/expose-agent/) for instructions on how the setup inlets.

+        The easiest way to configure everything is to run as root.
+The --user flag can be used to run under a custom user account, however sudo access is still required for actuated

+        ```bash
+        # Replace with "zfs" if you opted for ZFS storage in the installation script.
+        STORAGE=devmapper

+        sudo -E agent install-service \
+            --listen-addr "127.0.0.1:" \
+            --storage $STORAGE
+        ```

     If you need to make changes you can run the command again, or edit `/etc/default/actuated`.

     Check the service's status with:

     ```bash
     sudo systemctl status actuated
     sudo journalctl -u actuated --since today -f
-    ```

-    For an Actuated Agent behind a firewall, or on a private network, do not include the `--letsencrypt-*` flags, and instead add `--listen-addr "127.0.0.1:"`.
-Then read [expose the agent with HTTPS](/expose-agent/) for details on our private peering option or how to setup an [inlets tunnel](https://inlets.dev/).

-    For example (with inlets):

-    ```bash
-    sudo -E agent install-service \
-        --listen-addr "127.0.0.1:"
     ```

 5. Check that the control-plane is accessible